Counsellor and Mentor

 Hi, I’m Josephine.
 After I qualified as a counsellor I wanted to find paid work but discovered there were very few opportunities.
 It was frustrating to be fully qualified but only able to counsel people as a volunteer.
 Private practice seemed the way forward but I had no idea where to start.
 It all felt a bit overwhelming.
 I was worried about making mistakes.
 I’d look at other people in private practice and think they were far more experienced than me and I’d never get clients.

 I needed someone to encourage and and guide me through the process, and once I got started I didn’t look back.
-I’ve run a successful private practice for nine years now and I’d like to share the help I received with you.
+I ran a successful private practice for over ten years and I’d like to share the help I received with you.